gravwell/training/README.md

 	make master.pdf

-To build the whole tarball with docker images and all:
+To build the whole tarball with Docker images and all:

-	LICENSE=/path/to/gravwell-license make dist
+	GOPATH=~/go LICENSE=/path/to/gravwell-license make dist

 NOTE: You will need a training license in order to build the complete set of containers.

-If you need to build for a specific older version of Gravwell, set the VERSION variable when running `make dist`.
+(If you need to build for a specific older version of Gravwell, set the VERSION variable when running `make dist`.)